Blog: We Are Our History

 If you follow me, you know that when I create I rarely have an intent in mind – I want my mind to stay as free as a child choosing colors from a box of crayons.
 When I create artwork, I speak and listen for forms that take shape – I seek what the concepts that emerge that allow each work to take on its own personality.

-This was the first work in the series that incorporated a cage and release and escape concepts.
-I began with a wash, I listened to the work and the concepts emerged.
+This was the first work in the series that incorporated a cage and release and escape from chaos concepts.

-When we are living what is to become our history – like the moment caught in that photo of me painting – we don’t know the themes and concepts that will emerge in our lives, and become important but each moment – that moment from the past and this moment from the present – will become part of our history.
+We are living what is to become our history - like the moment caught in that photo of me painting.
+We don’t know the themes and concepts that will emerge in our lives or which moments will become important – but we do know that each moment will become part of our history.
 I’m so glad someone caught the first moment of these works that would become part of my history.